kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 **My core contribution to the project was the Data Node**; it will be the focus of this discussion.
 [GitHub project](https://github.com/kkunapuli/DistributedFileSystem)

 ## Basic Architecture
+There are three types of actors: Client, Name Node, and Data Node.
 For this project we have one Name Node that communicates with multiple Data Nodes and Clients.
+Data Nodes store information or "data" in fixed blocks of size 4 MB.

 <img src="/assets/images/dfs/dfg_main_opt.png">
-<figcaption>General Distributed File System with N Data Nodes</figcaption>
+<figcaption>General Distributed File System with N Data Nodes.
+While only one client is shown, multiple clients can access the system at a time.</figcaption>

+Clients send requests to Name Node; they can either APPEND data to a file or READ from a file.
+For APPEND commands, Name Node finds free blocks on one or more Data Nodes for storage.
+With READ commands, Name collects applicable blocks from Data Nodes and assembles them in order to return to the Client.

+It's important to utilize threads to ensure that Name Node and Data Nodes can handle multiple requests.
+Each incoming request is processed as a new thread.
+Data Nodes have additional data protection mechanisms in place that parallel access without issue.

 ## Communication Design
 Name Node needs to be able to communicate with both clients and data nodes seamlessly.

-### Relevant Files:
+### Relevant Files
 - Client.java
 - NameNode.java